Prepare for Your Job Search

-- Beyond the PhD: PhD and Postdoctoral Career Conference (Spring): This conference features breakout sessions on academic and industry career paths.
+- Beyond the Ph.D.: Ph.D. and Postdoctoral Career Conference (traditionally during the Spring semester): This conference features interdisciplinary keynote panels, industry and academic round table sessions, and career sessions.

-- The Career Center offers workshops including resume, CV and cover letter writing, interviewing strategies, job search strategies and negotiation strategies.
+- Career workshops: Topics include resume, CV and cover letter writing, interviewing strategies, job search strategies, and negotiation strategies.

-- Explore school-specific career events.
-Contact your school-based career services office or academic department to inquire about upcoming events.
+- School-specific career events: Contact your school-based career services office or academic department to inquire about upcoming events.

-- Professional associations often hold local and national conferences.
-Check your professional association’s website for the next upcoming event.
-Search for professional associations related to your discipline, on the Career Access Resource Library (CARL).
+- Professional associations: Check your local and national professional associations’ websites for upcoming events.
+Search for professional associations related to your discipline on the Career Access Resource Library (CARL).

 Start Your Job Search

-Upon completing self-assessment, career exploration, and developing related job search skills, you will be equipped to conduct your job search.
+Upon completing self-assessment, career exploration, and developing related job search skills, you will most likely feel better prepared to conduct a successful job search.
 Below are resources to help you identify job opportunities in academia and beyond.

 American Association of Community Colleges: Job bank for community college job opportunities

 BioCareers.com: Bio Careers is the first and only career service dedicated to expanding professional options for life science PhDs and MDs.
 The service provides online career resources and job postings to post-graduate and alumni candidates.
 To access this resource log in to your connectSC account.